FAQ

 • Do I need a car?

 Most colleges and universities are easily accessible by public transport.
-Especially in and around the major cities, public transport is well organized and you do not need a car.
-In Morocco, a car can give you a lot of freedom if you want to see a lot of the area.
-You could then rent or buy a used car and sell it again before leaving.
-It is necessary to take out separate car insurance for this.
+Public transport is particularly well-organized in and around the major cities, and you won't need a car.
+In Morocco, a car can offer considerable freedom if you want to explore the surrounding area.
+You could rent or buy a used car and sell it before your departure.
+However, you will need to take out separate car insurance for this.

-Yes that is allowed.
-Some students take one semester after which they go home.
-Keep in mind that you have more choice of courses for the Fall semester than for the Spring semester.
+Yes, that's allowed.
+Some students attend one semester and then return home.
+Keep in mind that you have a wider range of courses to choose from in the Fall semester than in the Spring semester.

-• Do I have to take certain courses?
+• Do I have to take certain subjects?

-Some colleges require you to take courses.
-You can choose the other subjects yourself.
-Colleges offer many options: most students choose subjects that they cannot take at home, such as cultural and creative subjects or sports.
+Some colleges require you to take certain courses.
+You can choose other courses yourself.
+Colleges offer many options: most students choose courses they can't take at home, such as cultural and creative subjects or sports.

 • Can I fly home during the holidays?

-Most colleges in the Arab world have vacations of two to six weeks between semesters, and 1 to 2 weeks in the spring.
-Most of the students use this time to travel around the country or to go home with their new Arabic friends.
-We do not recommend going to your own country.
-We know from experience that it is very difficult for students to say goodbye to the home front for the second time and also to pick up the thread in the Arab world again.
+Most colleges in the Arab world have two to six-week breaks between semesters, and one to two weeks in the spring.
+Most students use this time to travel around the country or visit their new Arab friends back home.
+We don't recommend going back to your own country.
+We know from experience that it's very difficult for students to say goodbye to home for a second time and to re-establish themselves in the Arab world.

 • Can I call someone from Go Arabic in case of problems?

 Yes, you can always call or email us during office hours for support or advice.
-We then try to find a solution together with our partners.
+We'll work with our partners to find a solution.
+Every college or university also has an International Office, where you can always contact us with questions or problems regarding your studies or accommodation.

-• What conditions do I have to meet to be eligible for the Minor program?
+• What conditions must I meet to be eligible for the Minor program?

-You are between 15 and 18½ years old, have reasonable to good grades at school and have a reasonable to good knowledge of the Arabic language.
-In addition, you should be motivated to live in a whole new environment for a year or semester and to adapt to new habits and situations.
+You are between 15 and 18½ years old, have fair to good grades in school, and have a fair to good command of Arabic.
+Furthermore, you must be motivated to live in a completely new environment for a year or semester and adapt to new customs and situations.

-• How am I prepared for my exchange year?
+• How do I prepare for my exchange year?

-The preparation already starts with the interview and the application package.
-A few months before departure, we hold an orientation meeting with all future students and their parents.
-Important things are discussed during the meeting and former participants are also present, who can tell about their experiences and give you good tips.
-After your registration, we can also put you in touch with a former participant who you can turn to with all kinds of practical questions or simply to share your tension with an 'experienced' someone.
-You and your parents will also receive a handbook, in which everything is listed again.
-And of course you and your parents can always call us if you have any questions.
+Preparation begins with the interview and the application package.
+A few months before departure, we hold an orientation meeting with all prospective students and their parents.
+During the meeting, important topics are discussed, and former participants are also present to share their experiences and offer helpful tips.
+After you've applied, we can also connect you with a former participant who can answer all sorts of practical questions or simply share your concerns with someone experienced in the process.
+You and your parents will also receive a handbook that summarizes everything.
+And of course, you and your parents can always call us if you have any questions.

-• Who do I contact from Go Arabic if I am in one of the Arab countries?
+• Who do I contact at Go Arabic if I am in one of the Arab countries?

-Your direct point of contact becomes your Coordinator.
-The coordinator takes care of your placement at a school and in a host family, but the care does not stop there.
-After your arrival in the country, the coordinator will invite you and the other students in the region for an introductory meeting.
-The coordinator also organizes some activities or meetings during your exchange year and he/she will keep in touch with you by phone and by post to check how you are doing.
-You also have a number of other contact points in the form of a 'regional' and a 'national advisor', who can help you if you cannot reach your coordinator or if you have a more complicated question.
-You can also always contact our office during office hours, we would love to hear from you.
+Your direct point of contact will be your Coordinator.
+The coordinator will arrange your placement at a school and with a host family, but the support doesn't stop there.
+After you arrive in the country, the coordinator will invite you and the other students in the region to an introductory meeting.
+The coordinator will also organize some activities and meetings during your exchange year and will stay in touch with you by phone and mail to see how you're doing.
+You'll also have several other points of contact, a Regional Advisor and a National Advisor, who can help you if you can't reach your coordinator or if you have a more complex question.
+You can also always contact our office during office hours; we'd love to hear from you.

-For Minor programs we basically work with partners in Morocco, Jordan, Lebanon and Egypt.
-This is where your registration package will end up as soon as it is completely complete.
-Our colleagues will then ensure that the coordinators in the country are aware of your profiles, so that a school and host family can be found for you.
+For our Minor programs, we generally work with partners in Morocco, Jordan, Lebanon, and Egypt.
+Your application package will be sent to these partners as soon as it's complete.
+Our colleagues will then ensure that the coordinators in the country are aware of your profiles so they can find you a school and host family.

 • When can I register?

-That is already possible.
-It may seem a bit early, but we are already conducting interviews with students who have registered for next school year.
-This way you have at least enough time to prepare your placement package and perhaps choose a placement in a certain region, city in the Arab world.
-If you want to specify a region preference, you must register before 1 September.
-We need your complete package before September 15th.
+You can already do that.
+It might seem a bit early, but we're already interviewing students who have applied for next school year.
+This gives you plenty of time to complete your placement package and perhaps even choose a placement in a specific region or city in the Arab world.
+If you want to indicate a region preference, you must register by September 1st.
+We need your complete package by September 15th.

-• When will I hear if I have been accepted for the program?
+• When will I hear if I have been accepted into the program?

-After receiving your application you will hear from us soon and we will make an appointment for the interview.
-During the interview we will try to form the best possible picture of you based on a personal conversation, your figures, your letter and everything else that is discussed.
-You will hear within a few days whether you have been accepted.
+After receiving your application, you'll hear from us soon and we'll schedule an interview.
+During the interview, we'll try to get the best possible impression of you based on a personal conversation, your grades, your cover letter, and anything else we discuss.
+You'll hear within a few days whether you've been accepted.

-• Can you put me in touch with former students?
+• Can you put me in touch with alumni?

-We would like to put you in touch with former students or students currently residing in the Arab world.
-This way you can find out more about our program and the Minor experience.
+We'd love to connect you with alumni or students currently living in the Arab world.
+This way, you can learn more about our program and the Minor experience.
 Call or email us.

 • What happens if I don't click with my host family?

-Of course we try to find a suitable family for every student.
-However, sometimes it happens that things just don't go well with a student and a host family.
-We will always try to discuss certain matters first.
-Who knows, maybe a problem is based on a simple cultural difference or misunderstanding and you and your host family can have a nice year together after a good conversation.
-Sometimes it turns out it really doesn't work.
-In such a case, we will look for a new host family or who knows, you may have already met someone with whom you want to and can live.
+We naturally try to find a suitable family for every student.
+However, sometimes it simply doesn't work out between a student and a host family.
+We will always try to discuss certain issues first.
+Perhaps a problem is simply a cultural difference or misunderstanding, and after a good conversation, you and your host family can have a great year together.
+Sometimes, it turns out it really isn't possible.
+In such a case, we will look for a new host family, or perhaps you have already met someone you'd like and are able to live with.
 These new second host families must also be accepted by the organization for the program.

-• Of course we try to find a suitable family for every student.
-However, sometimes it happens that things just don't go well with a student and a host family.
-We will always try to discuss certain matters first.
-Who knows, maybe a problem is based on a simple cultural difference or misunderstanding and you and your host family can have a nice year together after a good conversation.
-Sometimes it turns out it really doesn't work.
-In such a case, we will look for a new host family or who knows, you may have already met someone with whom you want to and can live.
+• We naturally try to find a suitable family for every student.
+However, sometimes it simply doesn't work out between a student and a host family.
+We will always try to discuss certain issues first.
+Perhaps a problem is simply a cultural difference or misunderstanding, and after a good conversation, you and your host family can have a great year together.
+Sometimes, it turns out it really isn't possible.
+In such a case, we will look for a new host family, or perhaps you have already met someone you'd like and are able to live with.
 These new second host families must also be accepted by the organization for the program.

-Of course we try to find a suitable family for every student.
-However, sometimes it happens that things just don't go well with a student and a host family.
-We will always try to discuss certain matters first.
-Who knows, maybe a problem is based on a simple cultural difference or misunderstanding and you and your host family can have a nice year together after a good conversation.
-Sometimes it turns out it really doesn't work.
-In such a case, we will look for a new host family or who knows, you may have already met someone with whom you want to and can live.
+We naturally try to find a suitable family for every student.
+However, sometimes it simply doesn't work out between a student and a host family.
+We will always try to discuss certain issues first.
+Perhaps a problem is simply a cultural difference or misunderstanding, and after a good conversation, you and your host family can have a great year together.
+Sometimes, it turns out it really isn't possible.
+In such a case, we will look for a new host family, or perhaps you have already met someone you'd like and are able to live with.
 These new second host families must also be accepted by the organization for the program.

-We want to know exactly what you need, so that we can offer you the optimal solution.
-Let us know what you want and we will do our very best to serve you.
+We want to know exactly what you need so we can offer you the optimal solution.
+Let us know what you're looking for, and we'll do our utmost to help.

 Book an appointment